What Explains Consumers’ Global Brand Preferences?

 Globe

-To address this problem, we revisit the relationships between prominent consumer dispositions and perceived brand globalness as determinants of consumer responses to global brands.
-It represents the first explicit attempt to shed light on the interplay between consumer dispositions and brand globalness perceptions as drivers of brand preference in a generalizable manner.
+To address this issue, we revisit the relationships between key consumer dispositions and perceived brand globalness as determinants of consumer responses to brands.
+This represents the first comprehensive attempt to examine the interplay between these factors in a generalizable way, offering new perspectives on how consumer dispositions influence brand preferences.

 Full reference: Diamantopoulos, Adamantios, Vasileios Davvetas, Fabian Bartsch, Timo Mandler, Maja Arslanagic-Kalajdzic, and Martin Eisend (2019), “On the Interplay Between Consumer Dispositions and Perceived Brand Globalness: Alternative Theoretical Perspectives and Empirical Assessment,” Journal of International Marketing, 27 (4), 39–57. https://doi.org/10.1177/1069031X19865527